Have posted a few more remixes to my Soundcloud account, two some of you may of heard before and one you definitely won’t have!

 Have decided I needed a few more HP’s for drum synth modules, both to expand my sound palette and add extra modulation sources.
 So, I purchased a Make Noise 104HP Skiff and have just finished filling it up – isn’t she pretty!

 The Bastl Instruments Tea Kick is another of the new modules and it sounds lovely and clear with a real weight behind it, but still very musical too.
-This is in the new, aluminium styling, rather than the wooden front panels Bastl normally use but it looks amazing.
+It’s inspired by the Twin-T Resonant Structure as employed in the Roland TR808 Kick, but capable of a much wider range of sounds.
+It also has a CV input for tuning along with a separate square wave output, so can even be used as a rudamentary bassline oscillator.
+This is in the new, aluminium styling, rather than the quirky wooden front panels Bastl normally use but it looks amazing.

-CV Pal is being used with Max For Live to emulate the Mutable Instruments Grids, and a great job it does at that too!
-Dead simple to set up too, so will put together a video on that perhaps.
-You can get the CV Pal in a kit at Thonk for under £30 (plus VAT) at the moment, and it’s well worth looking into.
+As much as I love the self-contained nature of the drum skiff, you can never have enough trigger sources and that’s where the Mutable instruments CV Pal comes in.
+CV Pal is being used with Max For Live to emulate the Mutable Instruments Grids, meaning I can keep the patterns locked in tempo with my Ableton Live sessions, and a great job it does at that!
+Dead simple to set up too, so will put together a post on that perhaps.
+You can get the CV Pal in a kit at Thonk for under £30 (plus VAT) , and it’s well worth looking into.

 The Pico Trigger is amazing and really easy to program with the browser based pattern editor which works great from my iPad.
 8 patterns can be stored in the module at any one time, even after powering off.